SumaiyaTarannumNoor/Modeling-and-Simulation/Definitions for Quiz1.md

 ---
 **Summary:**
 The Bertrand Paradox highlights the importance of specifying how randomness is defined in probability problems, as different interpretations can yield different probabilities.

+# How Do We Measure the Countability of an Infinite Set?

+## Definition

+A set is called **countable** (or countably infinite) if its elements can be put into a one-to-one correspondence with the set of natural numbers N = {1, 2, 3, ...}.
+In other words, a set S is countable if we can list its elements as s₁, s₂, s₃, ... such that every element of S appears exactly once in this list.

+If such a listing is not possible, the set is called **uncountable**.

+## Mathematical Proof Example: The Set of Integers is Countable

+Let's prove that the set of all integers Z = {..., -3, -2, -1, 0, 1, 2, 3, ...} is countable.

+### Proof

+1. We need to show a one-to-one correspondence (bijection) between the set of natural numbers N and the set of integers Z.
+2. We can construct a function f: N → Z that "lists" all the integers.

+Define the function as follows:

+- f(1) = 0
+- f(2) = 1
+- f(3) = -1
+- f(4) = 2
+- f(5) = -2
+- f(6) = 3
+- f(7) = -3
+- ... and so on.

+More generally:
+- For even n: f(n) = n/2
+- For odd n > 1: f(n) = -[(n-1)/2]

+This function assigns a unique natural number to each integer and vice versa.
+Thus, we have created a one-to-one correspondence between N and Z.

+**Conclusion:**
+Z is countably infinite.

+---

+## Uncountable Example: The Real Numbers

+The set of real numbers between 0 and 1 is **uncountable**.
+This can be shown by Cantor's diagonal argument, which proves that no listing of all real numbers in (0, 1) is possible.

+**Summary:**
+- An infinite set is **countable** if its elements can be listed in a sequence indexed by natural numbers.
+- If this is not possible, the set is **uncountable**.